jotaelesalinas/php-mapreduce/README.md

 To help working with input and output generators, it is recommended to use the package [`jotaelesalinas/php-generators`](http://github.com/jotaelesalinas/php-generators), but it is not mandatory.

-You can see more elaborated examples under the folder [docs](docs).
+You can see more elaborated examples under the folder [examples](examples).

 ## Change log